“I enjoyed your article about cottonseed, but what about gossypol and aflatoxin?”

 Aflatoxin can only be seen under a black light.
 Some people will tell you that corn with aflatoxin has a pink color to it.
 But that’s not necessarily true.
 Only a lab test that isolates the aflatoxin and views it under a blacklight can give a positive identification of it.

 So should you be worried?
 Yes, and no. If you use whole cottonseed as a supplement, ask about aflatoxin levels.
-If they are open and frank and can show some lab results from this year’s crop, then the seed should be fine.
-If they are closed about it, go somewhere else.
+Ask them to show some lab results from this year’s crop, then the seed should be fine.
+Don’t feel like they are disclosing everything?
+Go somewhere else.
 A good rule of thumb is to see if they are selling cottonseed to any dairies.
 The level of aflatoxin allowed in dairy feed is only 20 parts per billion (PPB), and the milk is checked every time it is delivered.
 So if they are selling to dairies, chances are it’s safe for your livestock.

 The allowable levels of aflatoxin in feeds for animals are:

 Aflatoxin is a known carcinogenic and causes liver damage.
 Livestock don’t die rapidly from aflatoxin.
-The liver is damaged and continues to deteriorate.
+The liver becomes damaged and deteriorates over time.
 As it progresses, the animals begin to lose weight and eventually die.
 So you have to be vigilant about it up front.

-Don’t let your concerns about these two potential problems keep you from feeding cottonseed, if you are so inclined.
+Don’t let your concerns about these two potential problems keep you from feeding cottonseed.
 Gossypol is a problem that has been with us a long time and is not a problem unless cottonseed intake reaches very high levels.